clay-one/composer-core/docs/api-ref/fluent.md

     .RegisterWith<IContractType>();
 ```

-You can also use `Register()` with no contract type specified, so that Composer looks for all provided contracts on the specified component:
+You can also use `Register()` with no contract type specified, so that ComposerCore looks for all provided contracts on the specified component:

 ```csharp
 composer.ForComponent<ComponentType>().Register();